 Freezing Produce Part 2 Vegetables

-As we saw in freezing fruit, freezing vegetables at their peak allows us to have delicious vegetables all winter long and there best nutritional value.
+As we saw in freezing fruit, freezing vegetables at their peak allows us to have delicious vegetables all winter long.

-Again, label your freezer bags well and include the date.
+Always label your freezer bags and containers well and include the date.
 I also like to include how long you can keep it for.
 Carrots for instance last for up to 10 months in the freezer.
 I typically try to eat things up within 6 months of freezing.
 This is the optimum time for flavour and texture.

 To freeze vegetables you can follow these easy steps:

 Step one: prepare the vegetable.
 Wash it, peel it and cut it up.
 You will want fairly large pieces/sticks so they survive the blanching without getting soggy.